Iven-Wu/CASA/README.md

 ## Preparing Dataset

 We use the Planetzoo dataset.
 If you would like to download the Planetzoo data, please fill out this [google form].
-Then send both the [google form] and a proof of game purchase of [planetzoo] to us at casa_planetzoo@googlegroups.com
+Then send both the [google form] and a proof of game purchase of [planetzoo] to us at casa_planetzoo@googlegroups.com.
+We will send you the link to download the data.